Burpham Primary School

 Art at Burpham

-At Burpham Primary School we aim to encourage and enable a high quality exploration of the visual arts.
+At Burpham Primary School, we aim to encourage and enable high quality exploration of the visual arts.
 Our activities and projects help build skills, knowledge, experience and a sense of community, and nurture independent, creative learners right from the Early Years.
 We place great value on the journey, knowing that the outcome will follow.
-We also aim to create an atmosphere of aspiration which encourages all our children to enjoy exciting and relevant activities and projects which motivate and engage in extending the learning beyond the classroom.
-Trips and visits are planned to galleries and outdoor learning projects in both the Early Years and key stages 1 and 2 .
-Art is for all and through our children's lessons, drawing assemblies, whole school projects and clubs we aim to provide opportunities to support children's knowledge, skills and mental well being.
+We also aim to create an atmosphere of aspiration, which encourages all of our children to enjoy exciting and relevant activities and projects, which encourages extending the learning beyond the classroom.
+Art is for all and through our children's lessons and school projects, we aim to provide opportunities to support children's knowledge, skills and mental well being.

 News and Events